-There could be partial solutions that break these deployability guidelines, for cases where there is strong motivation - a proof of concept for that is the corporate VPN, where an enterprise has to deploy a VPN end-point and users have to install a VPN client.
-This works because there is a preexisting link between the two parties and a strong motivation to get connected.
-Signposts is similar, but this will not work for the general case of Joe Random Citizen connecting to some new service.
-NDN seems to have adequate generality but it requires new infrastructure (a name-based routing system, depending on a systematic naming mechanism).
+There could be partial solutions that break these deployability guidelines, for cases where there is strong motivation - the proof of concept for that is the corporate VPN, where the enterprise has to deploy a VPN end-point and the users have to install a VPN client.
+This works because there is a pre-existing link between the two parties and a strong motivation to get connected.
+Signpost is similar, but this will not work for the general case of Joe Random Citizen connecting to some new server or service.
+NDN seems to have adequate generality but it does require new infrastructure (a name-based routing system, depending on a systematic naming mechanism).